vorcigernix/engineeringroles/developers/level1.md

 # Engineer L1
-> You made it to Level 1.
-This is good.
-It does not mean you are a bad programmer, on contrary.
-We expect a lot from our L1 programmers.
-You are independent, skilled developer capable of writing a good code.
+> Congratulations on your L1!
+We expect a lot from our L1 devs, and believe you are up to the task: you have proven you are an independent, skilled developer capable of writing code to our standards.

+> As an L1 dev, you:

-### Should have
+### Must have

 * Successfully performed the role of an Engineer at Socialbakers or equivalent role elsewhere
 * Core language competency in at least one programming language
-* Experience working on a team in a professional setting
-* Demonstrated ability to collaborate well with a team
+* Demonstrated good communication and collaboration with teammates
-* Demonstrated ability to learn from mistakes
+* Demonstrated ability to learn from mistakes, as well as showing a good degree of emotional and professional maturity
 * Demonstrated ability to unblock themselves, asks for help where necessary
-* Demonstrated good communication skills with teammates and shows a good degree of emotional and professional maturity

 ### Is expected to

-* Contribute meaningfully to the definition of stories
+* Contribute meaningfully to the definition and completion of stories
+* Handle and change code outside their main responsibly *

+*
 * Pick up most of stories & suggest a solution for completing it
 * Be able to dive in to an area of the code/product that they’re not their main responsibility & make changes
 * Make sure their code is readable & easy to maintain